webstylestory/figolia/README.md

 For production setup, I strongly encourage the use of a good process manager like [PM2](https://github.com/Unitech/pm2)

-The server needs a config file before it can runs, at least to provide your Algolia and Firebase API keys.
-See the section below about configuration.
+Important : the server needs a config file before it can runs, at least to provide your Algolia and Firebase API keys.
+See the [section below about configuration](#configuration).

 ---